CodeAndCake/AppsFromScratch/sessions/02/README.md

 ### Let's interact with Aimee

-Console is where you can talk Javascript with your browser.
+The Console is where you can talk JavaScript with your browser.
-Let's load Aimee into browser.
+Let's load Aimee into the browser.

-1. First copy Aimee code from this page: https://github.com/CodeAndCake/AppsFromScratch/blob/v3/sessions/02/aimee.js
+1. First copy the Aimee code from this page: https://github.com/CodeAndCake/AppsFromScratch/blob/v3/sessions/02/aimee.js
-2. Then paste into Console on your browser.
+2. Then paste it into the Console on your browser.
 3. Now Aimee is loaded!

 ```
-// Try type in following command into the Console
+// Try type in the following commands into the Console

 aimee.version